Preventing, addressing, and working towards reducing chronic homelessness.

 Cowichan Allocations

-Cowichan Green Community (CGC) – Food for Youth First
+Cowichan Green Community Foundation (CGC) – First for Youth

-This program will help support Cowichan youth who are street entrenched, at risk of homelessness, and /or precariously housed.
-CGC, Our Cowichan Communities Health Network, Island Health, the Cowichan Community Action Team, and other organizations have been working on the Youth @ Home Collective Impact Initiative to increase housing, food, and supports for vulnerable youth.
-This funding will support youth with 20 meals/day and provide additional food and meals at CGCs Community Food Pantry and KinPark Youth Urban Farm.
+Supporting vulnerable Cowichan youth who are street-entrenched, at risk of homeless, and/or precariously housed.
+CGC, the Cowichan Health Network, Island Health, the Cowichan Community Action Team, and other organizations have been working on the “First for Youth” Initiative to increase housing, food, and supports for vulnerable youth since 2022.

 Cowichan Lake Community Services (CLCSS) – Homelessness Prevention & Support Program